RosettaCommons/documentation/Movers.md

 ### TranslationRotationMover

-This class contains three movers: TranslationMover, RotationMover, and TranslationRotationMover.
+This class contains three movers: TranslationMover, RotationMover, and TranslationRotationMover, all of which were only tested for a fixed membrane and a movable protein.

+The TranslationMover translates a pose element based on the translation vector and an optional jump number.
+The default jump is the membrane jump.

 ## Applications as Movers